Not too long ago I was the leader of a finance team in a large organisation.

 If you want to learn more follow us and read more about the content we are planning to release and FOFM and Future of Finance destinations for 2019.

-I encourage you to take a peak at my past articles on financial modeling which is the foundation of business decision making, planning and forecasting.
+I encourage you to take a peak at my past articles on financial modelling which is the foundation of business decision making, planning and forecasting.

 We have also redesigned our website to help you along your journey of levelling up in this space.